Recover lost or missing Bookmarks

 For more information, see the Bookmarks Toolbar - Display your favorite websites at the top of the Firefox window article.

-To access your current Google Bookmarks, just go to www.google.com/bookmarks.
-Once you are there, you can export your Google Bookmarks and import them into Firefox if you wish.
+To access your saved Google Bookmarks, go to www.google.com/bookmarks and log in.
+Once there, you can export your Google Bookmarks and import them into Firefox if you wish.
 For more, see Google Toolbar is no longer compatible with Firefox - Here are some alternatives.

-If you have restarted Firefox after installing an add-on and no bookmarks appear, it may be that Firefox did not close properly before restarting.
-To get them back, restart your computer.
+If you have restarted Firefox after installing an add-on and your bookmarks are gone, it's possible that Firefox did not close properly before restarting itself.
+To recover your bookmarks, restart your computer.

-Unable to find your bookmarks after importing them
+I can't find my bookmarks after importing them

 If you have imported your bookmarks from another browser, they may appear in the Bookmarks menu in a specific folder.
 To find your imported bookmarks, do the following: